lightning-js/blits/docs/plugins/text-to-speech-announcer.md

 ## Text-to-Speech / Announcer

 Blits comes with a built-in Text-to-Speech / Announcer functionality, to easily make your App more accessible.
-This is something that's often overlooked when developing an App, but having speech assistance integrated into your App is a huge deal for those users that are visually impaired.
+This is something that's often overlooked when developing an App, but having speech assistance integrated into your App is a huge deal for those users who are visually impaired.

 ### Integrated with the router